1650 – France colonizes Saint Croix.

 1582 – The Spanish found the colony of Nueva Reyno de Leon.

-1583 – John Cabot establishes the colony of Newfoundland.
+1583 – Humphrey Gilbert establishes the colony of Newfoundland.

 1585 – Walter Raleigh establishes a colony on Roanoke Island (off the coast of the later North Carolina) under Ralph Lane, as the first English settlement of Virginia, which establishes relations with the nearby Secotan and Croatoan tribes.